byteben/Win32App-Migration-Tool/README.md

 The current release of the Win32 App Migration Tool will do the following:-

-- Download the Win32app Content Prep Tool to %WorkingDirectory\ContentPrepTool
+- Download the Win32app Content Prep Tool to %WorkingDirectory%\ContentPrepTool
-- Export .intunewin files to %WorkingDirectory\Win32Apps\<Application GUID>\<Deployment Type GUID>
+- Export .intunewin files to %WorkingDirectory%\Win32Apps\<Application GUID>\<Deployment Type GUID>
-- Export Application Details to %WorkingDirectory\Details\Applications.csv
+- Export Application Details to %WorkingDirectory%\Details\Applications.csv
-- Export Deployment Type Details to %WorkingDirectory\Details\DeploymentTypes.csv
+- Export Deployment Type Details to %WorkingDirectory%\Details\DeploymentTypes.csv
-- Export Content Details to %WorkingDirectory\Details\Content.csv
+- Export Content Details to %WorkingDirectory%\Details\Content.csv
-- Copy Select Deployment Type Content to %WorkingDirectory\Content\<Deployment Type GUID>
+- Copy Select Deployment Type Content to %WorkingDirectory%\Content\<Deployment Type GUID>
-- Export Application Logo(s) to %WorkingDirectory\Logos
+- Export Application Logo(s) to %WorkingDirectory%\Logos
-- Log events to %WorkingDirectory\Logs\Main.log
+- Log events to %WorkingDirectory%\Logs\Main.log

 After the BETA has been tested succesfully, the next stage of the project will be to build the Win32Apps in Intune automatically.